-When did it become cool to have a longing for constant validation from others?
+When did it become Cool to have a Constant Longing for Validation from Others?

 I know that I am not alone when it comes to my concern about the amount of time that children and teenagers are spending using their mobile phones.

 The reality of this was brought home to me last year, whilst delivering a children’s etiquette class to a group of international children aged between eight and twelve.

 The particular subject being taught was the importance of being a good guest when invited to a friend’s house for a sleepover.
 The conversation was surrounding the challenging moment, for both children and parents, of ‘lights out’.